Understanding Loan Performance

 There are many stages a loan must go through before it is in default, and even at this stage it does not necessarily mean that Wellesley or its lenders will experience a loss, as a loan can be recovered from a default.

-What is a performing loan?
+What is a loan performing within terms?

-What is a loan performing in arrears?
+What is a loan performing outside original approved terms?

 Investment through Wellesley involves lending to individuals or companies and therefore your capital is at risk and interest payments are not guaranteed if the borrower defaults.
 It is important to remember that historic loan default rates are not necessarily indicative of future default rates.